newrelic-experimental/nri-mta/README.md

 ## Outputs
 ### Metrics
-Each `recieved:` line generates an `MTA` guage metric with these attributes:
+Each `received:` line generates an `MTA` guage metric with these attributes:
 - "direction": SEND | RECEIVE
 - "messageId": A unique identifier for the transaction.
 - "receivedAt": timestamp